Tibialis posterior muscle

-Here, the tendon of tibialis anterior divides into two divisions; superficial and lateral.
+Here, the tendon of tibialis posterior divides into two divisions; superficial and lateral.
 The superficial, and larger division, inserts onto the plantar surface of the tarsal bones of the foot, mainly onto the tuberosity of navicular bone and the medial cuneiform bone.
 The deeper, and smaller division, inserts onto the middle and lateral cuneiform bones, the cuboid bone and the bases of the second, third and fourth metatarsal bones.

 Continuously re-reading and looking at your atlas won't help you remember the origins and insertions.
 Cement your knowledge and improve retention efficiently using Kenhub's muscle anatomy and reference charts!

 Tibialis posterior is the deepest and most central muscle in the posterior compartment of leg.
 It is located posterior to the tibia, fibula and interosseous membrane of leg.
 The latter separates tibialis posterior from the anterior leg muscles.
 The belly of the muscle is overlapped by the flexor hallucis longus and flexor digitorum longus muscles.
 In addition, gastrocnemius, soleus and the tendon of plantaris are superficial to tibialis posterior.
 Towards the ankle, the tendon of tibialis posterior is crossed by the tendon of flexor digitorum longus and lies medial to it as they pass through the tarsal tunnel.
-In the sole of the foot, the tendon lies deep to all of the intrinsic muscles of the foot.

 Tibialis posterior is also related to some important neurovascular structures.
 For example, it lies anterior to the posterior tibial artery, which gives off a branch called the fibular artery.
 The fibular artery descends between the fibula and tibialis posterior.
 The anterior tibial artery travels between the medial and lateral parts of the muscle, close to its origin points.
 The tibial nerve travels over tibialis posterior for most of its course.